-UGC brings an authenticity to your brand story by featuring real people your audience can relate to—which makes it easier for them to picture themselves having those experiences, too.
+UGC brings authenticity to your brand story by featuring real people your audience can relate to—which makes it easier for them to picture themselves having those experiences, too.

 For many museums, UGC is the ultimate form of social proof.
-In fact, 92 percent of consumers trust word of mouth marketing and UGC more than traditional forms of advertising.
+In fact, 92 percent of consumers trust word-of-mouth marketing and UGC more than traditional forms of advertising.

 Trend 3: Discover and Promote New Revenue Streams